Skip to content

 Field Type Description

 name string Node instance name.
 Unique within the graph.
-Used as the source in ExitRoute and as the default source label on Retrieve.
+Also the default source label on Retrieve.

 tools [ToolDefinition] Tool schemas.
 Used only by ToolCall nodes; ignored by all others.